-Everybody loves melted cheese, and this Savory Baked Brie takes it to the next level.
+Everybody loves melted cheese, and this Savory Baked Brie recipe takes it to the next level.
 Baked brie is topped with basil pesto and roasted garlic.

 Savory Baked Brie is perfect for entertaining!

-Most recipes for baked brie (my own included) have a sweet element like jam, fruit or honey (even on my Halloween charcuterie board, where I pair it with “bloody” jam, and my Easter charcuterie board where I pair it with orange fig preserves).
+Most baked brie recipes (my own included) have a sweet element like jam, fruit or honey (even on my Halloween charcuterie board, where I pair it with “bloody” jam, and my Easter charcuterie board where I pair it with orange fig preserves).
 This is because sweet elements really do pair quite nicely with creamy, buttery brie cheese.

 However, I think that brie can just as easily go completely savory.
-This Savory Baked Brie with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.
+This Savory Baked Brie recipe with basil pesto and roasted garlic cloves demonstrates that baked brie doesn’t HAVE to be sweet to be delicious.

-My brie of choice for this recipe is Joan of Arc Brie Cheese because it’s so rich and smooth, and melts like a dream.
-It’s been a hit at every party I’ve served it at (I love it on a breakfast charcuterie board with bacon in the oven, too).
+I love brie so much because it’s so rich and smooth, and melts like a dream.
+This savory baked brie has been a hit at every party I’ve served it at (I love it on a breakfast charcuterie board with bacon in the oven, too).

 What does brie taste like?